Littlewood and Duffin--Schaeffer-type problems in diophantine approximation: A fully-inhomogeneous version of Gallagher's theorem

 For the lower bound, we divide the interval $(N,CN]$ into two subintervals $(N,\sqrt C N]$ and $(\sqrt CN, CN]$, and observe that $f$ must be constant on at least one of these subintervals.
 We assume that $4^{f(n)} = 2^\nu$ on $(N, \sqrt CN]$; the cases involving $(\sqrt C N, CN]$ and/or $2^{\nu+2}$ can be dealt with in the same manner.
 A lower bound is then given by the number of elements of that are divisible by $2^\nu$, which we can estimate using Lemmata \ref{lem: inner}, \ref{lem: outer}, and \ref{lem: divisible numbers in GAPS}.
-The point is that $C$ is large, so the count for ${\set B}(\widehat{\sqrt{C}N}; C\brho)$ dominates. \end{proof}
+The point is that $C$ is large, so the count for ${\set B}(\widehat{\sqrt{C}N}; C\brho)$ dominates, as we explain further in the next paragraph.

+For the remainder of the proof, our implied constants do not depend on $C$.
+The argument that we used for the upper bound yields